How are the tracks and teams determined for the semifinals?

 You are welcome to make your display as “fancy” as you’d like.
 We have no restrictions on how much money you invest into this project; that is simply your prerogative as well as your expense.
 However, presentation space is limited to the tabletop of one six-foot long table.
 The hotel does not allow teams to hang anything up on the walls.
 Teams will have the opportunity to rent easels (maximum of two), extension cords and other equipment from the hotel.

 Do the team members receive the cash prize or does it go to back to our school?

-For tax purposes, we issue a check to your university itself.
+We provide two options for issuing check.
+1. We can issue a check directly to any team that has formed a business entity for tax purposes and provides us with a completed W-9.
+2. For those teams who have not formed a business; award checks will be issued directly to your university itself.
 Each individual university is free to determine how the prize money is allocated.
 We suggest you talk to your advisor or other university personnel to determine their policies regarding this issue.

 Who pays for the airfare and the hotel?